Extend App Nap

 It isn’t using OpenGL

 When the above conditions are met, OS X may put the app in App Nap.
 When the user brings the app to the foreground or when the app receives an XPC message or an Apple event, the app is automatically taken out of App Nap and resumes normal execution.

 Knowing When Your App Is in App Nap

 Use the Energy Impact gauge in Xcode and the Energy pane in the Activity Monitor app to determine whether your app is in App Nap.

 Activity Monitor.
 Launch your app with the Activity Monitor app (found in

 Xcode Energy Impact gauge.
 When you build and run your app in Xcode, you can monitor it with the Energy Impact gauge.
 Open the debug navigator (choose View > Navigators > Show Debug Navigator), and select the Energy Impact gauge.
-On the Energy Impact timeline graph (see), green bars and/or a lack of utilization and CPU wake overhead bars indicate when the app is in App Nap.
+On the Energy Impact timeline graph (see Figure 3-4), green bars and/or a lack of utilization and CPU wake overhead bars indicate when the app is in App Nap.

 Enhancing App Nap